 SQL Server 2017 and later operates on Linux running the exact same engine as on Windows and other supported platforms.
 So, getting a Docker image for Express Edition shouldn’t be an issue:

-docker run --name sql-server -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=Secret_Passw0rd" -e "MSSQL_PID=Express" -p 1433:1433 -d mcr.microsoft.com/mssql/server
+docker run --name sql-server -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=Secret_Passw0rd" -e "MSSQL_PID=Express" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-CU16-ubuntu-22.04

-Note: SQL Server would be unable to set a simple password that violates the Password Policy, so be creative 😋 but try to avoid $ in bash or other reserved symbols for your shell.
+- SQL Server would be unable to set a simple password that violates the Password Policy, so be creative 😋 but try to avoid

-Foreseeing that some readers may ask about using LocalDB, it would be no help here as LocalDB is just a packaging mechanism for SQL Server Express Edition available only for Windows.
+Foreseeing that some readers may ask about using LocalDB.
+It would be no help here as LocalDB is just a packaging mechanism for SQL Server Express Edition available only for Windows.

 1.2.
 PostgreSQL